-One of the things that have drawn my attention since I take part in Feldenkrais Method (FM) lessons, as a student, as a trainee, and as a practitioner, are the changes that most of the participants go through.
-Gradual changes can be perceived in the gestures, in the movements of the bodies, and the body scheme of most of the participants.
+One of the things that have drawn Abraham’s attention since he has taken part in Feldenkrais Method lessons, as a trainee and as a practitioner, are the changes that most of the participants go through.

-Indeed, the FM is designed to be transformational.
-It is a method that can change individuals by facilitating a better, upright, and aware experience of and with themselves, in such a way that a new and true self-image can materialize.
+Indeed, the Feldenkrais Method is designed to be transformational.
+It is a method that can change individuals by facilitating a better, upright, and aware experience of and with themselves, in such a way that a new self-image can materialize.

-A common view regarding the self-image is that it represents the behavioral, mental, emotional, or spiritual aspects of the person.
-In the FM, however, the key to the self-image, and selfhood in general, is to be found in the body and its movements.
-A fundamental notion of the FM is that of the unity between the self and the body.
-It is not that there is an intimate relationship between them, but rather that the self or self-image is the body-image.
+A common view regarding self-image is that it represents the behavioral, mental, emotional, or spiritual aspects of the person.
+In the Feldenkrais Method, however, the key to the self-image is to be found in the body and its movements.
+A fundamental notion of the method is that the self or self-image is the body image.

-The question that intrigues me is how does the FM generate such changes?
+The question that intrigues Abraham is how does the Feldenkrais Method generate such changes?
 What are the principles of the method and how are they staged in its practice?
-This is indeed a challenging task since the knowledge supporting the method comes from different sources such as physiology, anatomy, neuroscience, body mechanics, kinesthaetic and somatic studies.
-In addition, Feldenkrais himself, in the preface of one of his books wrote: “I have tried to write what is necessary for you to understand how my techniques work… we really only know how.”
+This is indeed a challenging task since the knowledge supporting the method comes from different sources such as physiology, anatomy, neuroscience, body mechanics, kinesthetic and somatic studies.

-To face the challenge, in my coming book I bring exemplary lessons, selected from the large corpus that Feldenkrais left for us, that follow those principles, thereby showing how they are staged in the practice of the method.
-The aim is to give a cohesive, though not exhaustive, picture of the power of change of the FM, while at the same time offering a pedagogical tool for practitioners and students.
+To face the challenge, in his book The Feldenkrais Method: Power of Transformation, he brings exemplary lessons selected from the large corpus that Feldenkrais left for us, that follow those principles, thereby showing how they are staged and activated in the practice of the method.